gemrb/gemrb.github.io/_drafts/20_balrog.md

  engine quirks?
 What's the worst hack or most silly design that you encountered?**

+The original plugin system used by GemRB was inspired by the plugin system used by 3D Studio Max.
+Probably you could take a GemRB plugin and load it in 3D Studio Max (the old year 2000 version) without any problems. :)

+Originally GemRB was working only under windows and there were no plans to make it portable.
+Since it was running under windows, the original rendering was based on GDI (not even GDI+ if I remember correctly), but was really really slow, so months later we moved to SDL (I even made an OpenGL renderer at some point).

 **7. Do you still play IE or other old games?
 Or contribute to other reverse-engineering/reimplementation projects?**

+Unfortunately no, I don't play IE games anymore.
+With a family and a 6-years boy in the house, time for playing long games is almost impossible to find. :D

 **8. Any final thoughts about IE games and GemRB 20 years later?**

+IE games, for me, are still the best D&D video games ever made.
+Today games are far better in graphics but lacks the storytelling and complexity that older games had.
+I remember the day I left GemRB and started working, it was a really sad day because I knew I would not have time to work on "my little creature" anymore.
+But I knew I left it in good hands, and so it was. :)

 **TODO: "link" to other interviews**